HataYuki/rikaaa-img-extra/readme.md

 # `<rikaaa-img-extra>`
-Custom element combining Lazy Load and svg filter.
+Custom element combining lazy load and svg filter.
 Filter is also possible with IE11.

 ## Installation